This Popular Birth Control Is Being Recalled After Mixing Up the Placebo Pills

 Earlier this week, we added “overheated stalled F trains” to our list of Things We Fear.
 Now, we have something new to put on that ever-expanding list: A popular brand of birth control has been recalled because of a packaging error that caused the placebo pills to be put in the wrong place.
 This error may have put women at risk of pregnancy because they were potentially taking placebos when they thought they were taking the oral contraceptives.

-Lupin Pharmaceuticals issued a voluntary recall of one batch of its Mibelas 24 Fe birth-control tablets, according to a statement on the Food and Drug Administration’s website.
+Lupin Pharmaceuticals issued a voluntary recall of one batch of its Mibelas 24 Fe birth control tablets, according to a statement on the Food and Drug Administration’s website.
 A “confirmed” market complaint indicated that there was packaging error on lot L600518 of the pills (with an expiration date of May 2018), as the packaging was apparently erroneously rotated 180 degrees within the birth control wallet, which reversed the weekly tablet orientation.

 The packages come with 28 tablets – 24 with active ingredients (that have “LU” on one side of the pill and “N81” on the other), and four without active ingredients (with “LU” and “M22” on either side of the pill).
 “The first four days of therapy would have had four non-hormonal placebo tablets as opposed to the active tablets,” the statement reads.